Solvang Danish Days schedule - Santa Barbara News-Press

-Here is the schedule for Solvang Danish Days, set for Friday through Sunday.
+Here is the schedule for Solvang Danish Days, set for today and Sunday.

 — 8:30 a.m. to 12:30 p.m.: Æbleskiver Breakfast on Copenhagen Drive and First Street, $10 per person (with Danish sausage, $12).
 Tickets available on-line in advance or at the event entrance (cash only at event entrance).